rswilson-32/BAC/README.md

 There are a series of helper functions to create our output.
 First, the body fluid level is calculated based on a individual's gender and weight.
 Next, a recurrence function keeps track of BAC levels based on the amount of alcoholic drinks consumed at various time intervals.
 We finally plot these to keep track of an indivual's BAC over time.

 This was a great discrete time model.
 All of my work is in Python.
+The code and html files are above ^_^